pri-k/docs-mysql/index.html.md

 ## Known Issues

+- The service dashboard is incompatible from v1.2 is incompatible with Elastic Runtime v1.3.
+If you have upgraded Elastic Runtime to v1.3, please install MySQL for Pivotal CF v1.3 to restore dashboard functionality.

 **Note**: The MySQL server runs on a single VM.
 The server is not replicated or redundant.
 Data durability depends on the infrastructure persistence layer.
 This product is recommended for test and development workloads only; not recommended for production use.

 ## Deploy via Pivotal Operations Manager